 Reduced Inflammation

-Chronic inflammation is linked to many serious health conditions, including heart disease and cancer.
+Chronic inflammation is linked to many severe health conditions, including heart disease and cancer.
 Plant-based diets are naturally anti-inflammatory, thanks to their rich content of antioxidants and phytonutrients.
-This can lead to a reduction in inflammation throughout the body.
+This can reduce inflammation throughout the body.

 Cardiovascular Health